raspberrypilearning/grow-a-tree/en/step_3.md

 ```
 + Run the program.
 Is it working ok?

-+ In order for Tree sprite to show at the start of the game you will need to create a new separate script in Tree sprite's code editor.
++ You will need to create a new separate script in Tree sprite's code editor so Tree sprite shows at the start of the game: `switch costume`{:class="block3looks"}

 + Run the program.
 ```blocks3